 |Peacock breed||Probability of being kidnapped by a dragon (%)|

-You can send one or more peacocks of different breeds to each plot at the same time, but so that their total value does not exceed 7 gold coins.
-By properly calculating the number of your fields and the number of peacocks, as well as by making the right grazing schedule, you can not feed the peacocks with bread at all, while continuing to get products from them!
+You can send one or more peacocks of different breeds to each plot at the same time, but so that their total value does not exceed 7 gold coins per face value.
+By properly calculating the number of your fields and the number of peacocks, as well as making the right grazing schedule, you can avoid feeding the peacocks with bread at all and continue to get produce from them!